Nikhilhello/AICT_CS_Internship/README.md

 ☁ **Cloud Storage Integration** – Secure online storage and sharing.
 🎵 **Audio/Video Steganography** – Hiding messages in media files.

 🏆 **Conclusion**
-This project provides a simple yet powerful method to securely hide and retrieve messages using encryption and steganography.
-It is designed for journalists, cybersecurity professionals, and privacy-conscious users who need a safe and undetectable communication method.
+This project addresses the growing need for **secure digital communication** by integrating encryption with steganography.
+It provides a **user-friendly** way to protect sensitive information and can be expanded with advanced **security features** in the future.

 ---